 “I’ve uncovered some bugs, but I’ll give [GoCodes] a call and they’re very responsive, fixing anything that’s gone wrong.”

-Todd was able to adapt GoCodes to meet many of Family Legacy’s needs, but he is still in the process of rolling out all the changes.
+Todd was able to customize GoCodes to meet many of Family Legacy’s needs, but he is still in the process of rolling out all the changes.
 As the organization continues to grow and reach the lives of more orphans in Zambia, Todd is hoping to be able to keep things a bit more organized and accounted for with the system he’s building on the GoCodes platform.

 “I like working with GoCodes,” Todd concluded.
 “I feel like I’m somewhat in control of my destiny, which is nice.”